Combined oral contraceptive pill: Society and culture

-The pill was approved by the FDA in the early 1960s; its use spread rapidly in the late part of that decade, generating an enormous social impact.
-Time magazine placed the pill on its cover in April, 1967.
+The pill was approved by the US FDA in the early 1960s; its use spread rapidly in the late part of that decade, generating an enormous social impact.
+Time magazine placed the pill on its cover in April 1967.
 In the first place, it was more effective than most previous reversible methods of birth control, giving women unprecedented control over their fertility.
 Its use was separate from intercourse, requiring no special preparations at the time of sexual activity that might interfere with spontaneity or sensation, and the choice to take the pill was a private one.
 This combination of factors served to make the pill immensely popular within a few years of its introduction.

 Claudia Goldin, among others, argue that this new contraceptive technology was a key player in forming women's modern economic role, in that it prolonged the age at which women first married allowing them to invest in education and other forms of human capital as well as generally become more career-oriented.
 Soon after the birth control pill was legalized, there was a sharp increase in college attendance and graduation rates for women.
 From an economic point of view, the birth control pill reduced the cost of staying in school.
 The ability to control fertility without sacrificing sexual relationships allowed women to make long term educational and career plans.

 Because the pill was so effective, and soon so widespread, it also heightened the debate about the moral and health consequences of pre-marital sex and promiscuity.
 Never before had sexual activity been so divorced from reproduction.
 For a couple using the pill, intercourse became purely an expression of love, or a means of physical pleasure, or both; but it was no longer a means of reproduction.
 While this was true of previous contraceptives, their relatively high failure rates and their less widespread use failed to emphasize this distinction as clearly as did the pill.
 The spread of oral contraceptive use thus led many religious figures and institutions to debate the proper role of sexuality and its relationship to procreation.
 The Roman Catholic Church in particular, after studying the phenomenon of oral contraceptives, re-emphasized the stated teaching on birth control in the 1968 papal encyclical Humanae vitae.
 The encyclical reiterated the established Catholic teaching that artificial contraception distorts the nature and purpose of sex.
-On the other side Anglican and other Protestant churches, such as the Evangelical Church in Germany (EKD), accepted the combined oral contraceptive pill.
+On the other side Anglican and other Protestant churches, such as the Protestant Church in Germany (EKD), accepted the combined oral contraceptive pill.

 The United States Senate began hearings on the pill in 1970 and where different viewpoints were heard from medical professionals.
 Dr. Michael Newton, President of the College of Obstetricians and Gynecologists said:

 Another physician, Dr. Roy Hertz of the Population Council, said that anyone who takes this should know of "our knowledge and ignorance in these matters" and that all women should be made aware of this so they can decide to take the pill or not.